North Eastern Electricity Board

 North Eastern Electricity Board was an electricity distribution utility in England, serving the North East of England.

 History

 Formed as the North Eastern Electricity Board (NEEB) in 1948 as part of the nationalisation of the electricity industry by the Electricity Act 1947, it was privatised in 1990 and renamed as Northern Electric.

 Nationalised industry

 The NEEB was responsible for the purchase of electricity from the electricity generator (the Central Electricity Generating Board from 1958) and its distribution and sale of electricity to customers.
-The key people on the Board were: Chairman G.M.
+The key people on the Board were: Chairman G.N.
 Green (1964, 1967), Deputy Chairman E. Bates (1964, 1967), Full time member J. F. Skipsey (1964).

 The total number of customers supplied by the Board was: